rachellea/ct-net-models/README.md

 `python main.py`

-We are currently in the process of making the RAD-ChestCT data set public.
+The RAD-ChestCT data set [is publicly availalbe on Zenodo](https://zenodo.org/record/6406114).

-Currently this repository includes fake data files to enable demonstrating the code and the required data formats.
+Because the real dataset is large, currently this repository includes fake data files to enable demonstrating the code and the required data formats.
 The fake data is located in *load_dataset/fakedata*.
 The fake CTs were generated as follows: